 The Future Cities Readers’ Group is a book club with a difference providing an alternative to the conventional focus on fiction books.
 We meet monthly to discuss all kinds of contemporary texts from architecture to anthropology and population to philosophy.

-Readers’ Groups are invite only.
+Readers’ Groups are invite only.. but you can certainly ask to be invited!
 For further information, or if you wish to be added to the Readers’ Group mailing list, email us at email@example.com

 Our next Readers’ Group discussion

 “The city is the most concrete, the most lasting, and the most inspiring expression of man’s social genius.”
 According to the dust jacket, no writer has studied urban life more profoundly than Lewis Mumford.
 This historical study ranges over time from the earliest group habitats to medieval towns to the modern centres of commerce, exploring how the urban form has changed throughout human civilization.
 Since its publication in 1961 it has helped shape the agendas of urban planners, sociologists, and social critics.
 More than half a century on what lessons can we learn?